Senths02/portfolio/src/content/watch-party-data.md

 ### Mapping the structure
 I mapped the content structure for the pilot's navigation to determine where a Data Pod service could belong.

-The result was a more balanced structure to give both services room to serve their distinct functions, while sharing the same interface.
 <br>

 #### Original content structure